 Solar & wind energy!

-We want to have likeminded people join us out here to build an oasis in what is now a fairly barren open grassland.
+We want to have likeminded people out here to build an oasis in what is now a fairly barren open grassland.
 Rewilding, fire line work before summer 2019, perimeter building with mostly native plants & trees, while also breaking ground on the vineyard & medicinal herb farm in one section.
 A market garden/CSA is very doable.
 What animals and crops could you fortify this vision with?

 A worker's cooperative that affords everyone involved a comfortable and sustainable lifestyle.